sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/17-promotion/datakinds.hs"}
 ~~~~

-So now if we try to zip two ``Vec`` types with the wrong shape then we get a error at compile-time about the off-by-one error.
+So now if we try to zip two ``Vec`` types with the wrong shape then we get an error at compile-time about the off-by-one error.

 ```haskell